that-recsys-lab/CLXR-an/README.md

   - CLXR-joint_training - contains code for training the CLXR-joint model to explain a specified recommender.
   - CLXR-score_training - contains code for training the CLXR-score model to explain a specified recommender.
   - CLXR-tdlr_training - contains code for training the CLXR-tdlr model to explain a specified recommender.
-  - LXR training contains code for training the LXR model to explain a specified recommender.
+  - LXR_training - contains code for training the LXR model to explain a specified recommender.
   - metrics - contains code related to model evaluation.